swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 plots it is responsible for.
 Thus, all plots made by Worker 1 would contain the same sequence of "random" data.

-Secondly, we need to tell matplotlib to clear the current figure context after each plot is generated:
+Second, we need to tell matplotlib to clear the current figure context after each plot is generated:

     plt.clf()